-2.6 How do you use MOVES to quantify emission reductions from vehicle or engine replacements?
+2.6 How should MOVES be used to quantify emission reductions from onroad vehicle or engine replacement projects?

-Emission reductions from vehicle or engine replacements should not be modeled using the On-Road Retrofit Strategy (or the retrofit input file) in MOVES.
-Instead, you will need to do two runs, using the "Fueltype and Technologies" importer in the County Data Manager to define a base case fleet and a control case fleet consisting of different model years.
-Use of the Fueltype and Technologies importer is discussed in the MOVES User Guide and in Section 4.9 of the MOVES Technical Guidance.
+Emission reductions from vehicle or engine replacement projects are not modeled using the retrofit input file in MOVES.
+Instead, vehicle or engine replacement projects are modeled with two runs, using the Age Distribution and Fuel tabs in the County Data Manager to define a base case fleet and a control case fleet consisting of different model years.
+Use the Age Distribution tab to define the age distributions of the base case and control case fleet.
+Use the Fuel tab to modify the AVFT (Alternate Vehicle and Fuel Technology) input to reflect the composition of the fleet before and after the replacement program is put in place.